A Wounded Child is Born

 Throughout my childhood my mother would turn the anguish of my birth against me.
 “You were born to kill me”, she would commonly say.

 In my innocence, I believed all this intimidation to be true.
-My life was wrapped up in the belief that I was not wanted.
-My heart continued to close.
-I was withdrawn and was left with deep sadness and feeling alone.
-I continued to wonder, “Why was I born?”
+My life was wrapped up in the belief that I was not wanted and I did not belong in this family.
+I withdrew in a world of aloneness.
+Shrouded in a cocoon of ongoing sadness and feeling all alone, I continued to wonder, “Why was I born?”